sms1sis/Compare_two_folders/README.md

     *   `json`
 *   `-s, --subfolders`: Enable file comparison in subfolders (recursive traversal).
 By default, only files in the top-level directories are compared.
 *   `-v, --verbose`: Show hash values for matched and different files in the output.
+*   `-H, --hidden`: Include hidden files and directories in the comparison.
+By default, they are ignored.
+*   `-t, --type <EXTENSION>`: Compare only files with the specified extension (e.g., `txt`, `.jpg`).
+This flag can be used multiple times.
+*   `-i, --ignore <PATTERN>`: Specify a glob pattern to ignore files or directories.
+This flag can be used multiple times.
+Automatically respects `.gitignore` rules.
+*   `-j, --threads <COUNT>`: Set the number of threads to use for parallel processing in batch mode.
+Defaults to the number of available CPU cores.

 ### Examples